alexandracaulea/freecodecamp-projects/Responsive-Web-Design-Projects/Build a Tribute Page/README.md

-# Build a Tribute Page Requirements
+# Build a Tribute Page Project

 ## Objective

 1. Build a CodePen app that is functionally similar to [this](https://codepen.io/freeCodeCamp/full/zNqgVx).
-2. I can use HTML, JavaScript, and CSS to complete this project.
+2. I can use HTML, CSS, and JavaScript to complete this project.

-## User Stories:
+## User Stories

-1. My tribute page has an element with a corresponding `id="main"`, which contains the content of the page.
+1. My tribute page has an element with a corresponding `id="main"`, which contains the title of the page.
-2. My tribute page has a corresponding `h1` element with the `id="title"`, which contains the title of the page: **Bertha Benz**.
+2. My tribute page has a corresponding `h1` element with the `id="title"`, which contains the title of the page: Bertha Benz.
 3. My tribute page contains an element with the id `id="img-div"`.
 Inside of it there is an image with a corresponding `id="image"` and a caption with the corresponding `id="img-caption"` that contains text describing the image.
 4. The `article` element that has the `id="tribute-info"` attribute, contains text describing the story of Bertha Benz.
 5. Inside the `footer` element I've added a link with the `id="tribute-link"` which links to the Wikipedia that contains additional information about Bertha Benz.